bhaskarsutar/Dijkstras-algorithm/README.md

-# Dijkstras-algorithm
+# Dijkstra's-algorithm

-#### Dijkstras algorithm finds the shortest path between nodes in a network
+#### Dijkstra's algorithm finds the shortest path between nodes in a network

 In the shortest path problem, we need to determine the shortest distance from a source to all other nodes or vertices in a graph.